kawin048/CLOUD_TASK1/README.md

 On successful deployment, the service URL will be displayed.
 Open this URL in your browser to use the application.

 # Verifying the Deployment
 After deploying to Cloud Run, you should see a URL in your terminal, such as https://My-Todo-App-xxxxxx-uc.a.run.app.
-This is the public endpoint for TODO application in the Cloud Run
+This is the public endpoint for TODO application in the Cloud Run.

 # Result
 After following all the steps and instructions outlined above, I successfully built and deployed a simple React To-Do application, now running on Google Cloud.